 - Cache PHP Resources – ON.
 Really helps with poorly-coded themes/plugins.

 - Cache Mobile – OFF for most sites!
 Don’t turn on unless you have AMP or mobile-specific design/content.
-Sites with responsive design should leave this off!
+Sites with responsive design doesn’t mean you need this!

 - List of Mobile User Agents – leave it alone.
 It’s only used if “Cache Mobile” is on.
 Can add other devices here if you feel some are missing.